KumarRobotics/ublox/README.md

 # Version history

 * **1.1.1**:
+  - BUG FIX for acknowledgements.
+The last received ack message was accessed by multiple threads but was not atomic.
+This variable is now thread safe.
+  - BUG FIX for GNSS config for Firmware 8, the GNSS configuration is now verified & modified properly.
   - BUG FIX for fix diagnostics.
 NumSV was displaying incorrectly.
 For firmware versions >=7, the NavPVT flags variable is now compared to the constants from the NavPVT message not NavSOL.
+  - Removed ublox_version param, value is now determined by parsing MonVER.
+  - Organized parameters into namespaces.
-  - Changed rtcm_rate parameter to a vector instead of a scalar, now each RTCM id can be set to a different rate.
+  - Changed rtcm/rate parameter to a vector instead of a scalar, now each RTCM id can be set to a different rate.
   - Diagnostic variables are displayed more clearly with units included.
   - For HPG Rovers, added diagnostic updater for Carrier Phase Solution.
-  - Added CfgNMEA message.
+  - Added CfgNMEA messages for each firmware version and a CfgDAT message, as well as parameters to configure the NMEA and Datum.
   - Added constants for NavSAT_SV flags bit mask.

 * **1.1.0**: